Sticky particles and the pressureless Euler equations in one spatial dimension

 \section{Abstract}

-We consider the dynamics of finite systems of point masses that are restricted to move in one spatial dimension.
-We suppose particles are subject to a conservative ambient force and that they interact pairwise.
-Moreover, particles may also collide and when they do, they undergo perfectly inelastic collisions.
+We consider the dynamics of finite systems of point masses which move along the real line.
+We suppose the particles interact pairwise and undergo perfectly inelastic collisions when they collide.
 In particular, once particles collide, they remain stuck together thereafter.
-Our main result is that if the potential of the ambient force and the interaction potential are both semi-convex, this sticky particle property can quantified and is preserved upon letting the number of particles tend to infinity.
-This is used to show that solutions of the pressureless Euler equations exist for given initial conditions and satisfy a certain entropy inequality.
+Our main result is that if the interaction potential is semi-convex, this sticky particle property can quantified and is preserved upon letting the number of particles tend to infinity.
+This is used to show that solutions of the pressureless Euler equations exist for given initial conditions and satisfy an entropy inequality.